sargarz/sargarz/README.md

 ## |˶˙ᵕ˙ )ﾉﾞ Hello, I am Sara

-- ❤︎  Interested in AI and cybersecurity
+- ★  Interested in AI and cybersecurity
 - ✩   Currently working with Python, C++, and my lil Raspberry Pi
-- ☺ 	Experienced in full-stack web development
+- ★ 	Experienced in full-stack web development
-- ☕︎ 	Currently working on → nothing serious yet (•᷄ࡇ•᷅ )
+- ✩ 	Currently working on → nothing serious yet (•᷄ࡇ•᷅ )
-- 𖦹 	Open to collaborating on → pretty much anything!
+- ★ 	Open to collaborating on → pretty much anything!
 - ✉︎   Feel free to contact me on Discord! @sargarz